Brodino96/Youtube-random-number-generator/README.md

 # How to contribute?

-Tell me what to add and i Will
+Tell me what to add and I will